mcynever/GeneralizedSketchFamilies/README.md

 FPGA:The two .zip file contains whole projects for bSketches and vSketches under xilinx vivado.
 The board we use is xilinx nexys A7-100T
      development board.

 GPU:The project under microsoft visual studio using cuda 10.0.
-Please change setting array in newsketch.cuh to change type.
+Please change setting array in newsketch.cuh to change test type.

 OVS: datapath folder in openvswitch-2.10.1.